llprecasting/recastingCodes/DisappearingTracks/ATLAS-SUSY-2016-06/README.md

  * The LLP decays in the event file are not used and the charged LLP is always assumed to decay to invisible and soft particles.

 ## Validation ##

+The validation of the signal efficiencies (efficiency times acceptance) and upper limits are documented in [arXiv:2008.08581](https://arxiv.org/abs/2008.08581).